morquis/apple-mcp/docs/apple-map-plan.md

    - Reuse existing parsing logic from `getUnreadMails`/`searchMails` but scoped to specified mailbox.

 ## 4. Future Steps
-- Implement write operations (create, delete, move mailboxes) after read features are stable.
-- Extend message reading to include attachments and full header retrieval.
+- None.
+Write operations and detailed message retrieval are now implemented.

 ## 5. Status